Register online to get your e-Card number. You can use your e-Card to download audiobooks, ebooks and music and access our research databases.

 Yes, minors under the age of 18 can get a card.
 If not accompanied by a parent/guardian, the card will be mailed to their home.
 The parent/guardian's name will be entered in the minor's record.
 Parents/guardians may cancel a minor child's card, but the Library must be informed in writing.

 Can I obtain a library card at other libraries?

-Please take your KRL library card, valid identification and proof of your home address to any of their library locations to get a free library card.
+Please take your Kitsap Regional Library card, valid ID and proof of address to any of their library locations to get a free library card.

-If your library card is lost or stolen, report it immediately to any branch of the Kitsap Regional Library.
-You are responsible for all library materials checked-out on your card until you declare the card missing and have a stop placed on your record.
+If your Library card is lost or stolen, report it immediately to Library location.
+You are responsible for all materials checked out on your card until you declare the card missing and have a stop placed on your account.
 If your card has been declared lost or stolen, the card will no longer work with our computer system.
-If you declare your card missing or destroyed, you can re-apply for a new library card online or visit any branch of Kitsap Regional Library.
-Please let us know about any changes in your local address or telephone number.
+If you declare your card missing or destroyed, you can re-apply for a new Library card online or at any Library location.
+Please let us know about any changes in your address or telephone number.